ReDI-School/fullstack_bootcamp/projects/02_twitter_clone/07_milestone/teacher_guide.md

 ## **Final Notes for Teachers**
 - Encourage students to **experiment and modify the project** to reinforce concepts.
 - Promote **code reviews and debugging sessions** for collaborative learning.
-- Prepare students for the **career project**, ensuring they are confident with Next.js, API integration, and authentication.